 Behold, Damascus will cease to be a city and will become a heap of ruins.
 2, The cities of Aroer are deserted; they will be for flocks, which will lie down, and none will make them afraid.
 3, The fortress will disappear from Ephraim, and the kingdom from Damascus; and the remnant of Syria will be like the glory of the children of Israel, declares the Lord of hosts.

-Damascus goes back to a time before recorded history.
-Many scholars believe it is the oldest city in existance.
+Damascus goes back to a time before recording history.
+Many scholars believe it is the oldest city in existence.
 A city inhabited from ancient times to the modern day.
 Aroer is a town to the East of the Dead Sea, on the bank of the River Arnon, in present day Jordan.
 In biblical times occupied by the Moabites.

 The city of Damascus has seen much destruction through history, right up to today.
 Indeed, the modern Syrian civil war has seen vast swathes of the city destroyed by bombing.
-Making the city uninhabitable, but it has not yet been totally destroyed.
+Making the city uninhabitable, but they have not yet destroyed it.
 Damascus has not yet ceased to be a city.
-This being the case, the prophesy relates to a future event.
+This being the case, the prophecy relates to a future event.

 At evening time, behold, terror!
 Before morning, they are no more!
 This is the portion of those who loot us, and the lot of those who plunder us.

-This verse seems to indicate an incident that will be swift, in less than a full day.
-Total destruction before the next day arrives.
-Israel’s enemies will be destroyed in such a short time.
+This verse shows an incident that will be swift, in less than a full day.
+Destruction before the next day arrives.
+Israel’s enemies destroyed in such a short time.

 66:15-16 Final Judgement and Glory of the Lord

 For behold, the Lord will come in fire, and his chariots like the whirlwind, to render his anger in fury, and his rebuke with flames of fire.
 For by fire will the Lord enter into judgement, and by his sword, with all flesh; and those slain by the Lord shall be many.

 That element “fire” keeps repeating itself in the scriptures.
 A destructive force used in the end times.

 What Jeremiah says: